 Howl, which had an original run of 1,000 copies, now boasts nearly 800,000 copies in print.
 A first edition, originally a 75-cent sale, now has an asking price of up to $2,500.
 City Lights Publishers now has more than two hundred titles in print, and the bookstore has expanded several times over the years.
 It is no longer exclusively paperback and isn't solely a small press outlet.
 You can find new-release hardcovers from major publishing houses on its three floors.

 Although the place has become internationally famous, the attitude remains intimate and alternative.
 Inscriptions above doorways pronounce things like "Abandon all despair, ye who enter here," and books are listed under quirky categories like Green Politics, Commodity Aesthetics, Muckraking, Anarchism, and Class War.
 Climb to the third-floor room devoted to Beat literature, and you might find a wild-haired sixtysomething sitting cross-legged on a stool and reading William Burroughs.

 Antiestablishmentarianism may not be what it was: In 1998, Ferlinghetti was appointed San Francisco's first poet laureate.
 Even so, his inaugural speech was vintage Ferlinghetti.
 Taking the measure of "this far-out city on the left side of the world," he railed against freeways, warplanes, and chain stores, called for writing poems that say something supremely important, and repeated a suggestion that the Golden Gate Bridge be painted gold.

 The beat goes on.

 Photography courtesy of Marina Christensen/Wikimedia Commons

-This article was first published in March 2000.
+This article was first published in March 2000 and updated in March 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.